cilium/cilium/Documentation/cmdref/cilium-agent.md

       --proxy-prometheus-port int                            Port to serve Envoy metrics on.
 Default 0 (disabled).
       --read-cni-conf string                                 Read to the CNI configuration at specified path to extract per node configuration
-      --restore                                              Restores state, if possible, from previous daemon (default true) --sidecar-istio-proxy-image string                     Regular expression matching compatible Istio sidecar istio-proxy container image names (default "cilium/istio_proxy")
+      --restore                                              Restores state, if possible, from previous daemon (default true) --route-metric int                                     Overwrite the metric used by cilium when adding routes to its 'cilium_host' device
+      --sidecar-istio-proxy-image string                     Regular expression matching compatible Istio sidecar istio-proxy container image names (default "cilium/istio_proxy")
       --single-cluster-route                                 Use a single cluster route instead of per node routes --socket-path string                                   Sets daemon's socket path to listen for connections (default "/var/run/cilium/cilium.sock")